 Ensure your interface is consistent

 We’ve all visited websites that have issues with layout inconsistencies.
-They’re challenging to navigate and perform tasks.
+They’re challenging to perform tasks and work your way around.

 They’re usually the type of sites users are not in a hurry to revisit anytime soon.
-To avoid this problem ensure that every website element has a consistent layout and interface, so customers know what to expect and do.
+To avoid this problem ensure that every website elements have a consistent layout and interface, so customers know what to expect and what to do.

 Avoid having dead-end pages

 Every page in your website either needs to lead to another page in a relevant journey or be a Call to Action page where a final transaction occurs.
-Even if you have an informational, non-transactional website, you still want to keep users reading for longer.
+Even if you have an informational, non-transactional website, you still want to keep users reading for longer, right?